Give Dogs More Days of Play

-Librela offers long-lasting pain relief with a once-monthly injection administered by your vet.1
+Librela offers long-lasting pain relief with a once-a-month injection administered by your vet professional.1

-Osteoarthritis (OA), or arthritis, is a painful chronic condition of the joints.
-Pain from OA can severely affect the health and well-being of your dog.2 Although we cannot cure OA, we can control the pain it causes.
+Osteoarthritis (OA), or arthritis, is a painful, chronic condition of the joints.
+Pain from OA can severely affect the health and well-being of your dog.2 Although we can’t cure OA, we can control the pain it causes, which can help your dog be more active and improve their overall quality of life.3-6

 Ask your vet about the newest osteoarthritis injection for dogs.